Javad-Forough/Javad-Forough.github.io/_pages/about.md

 Throughout my career, I've had the privilege of collaborating with brilliant minds and leading several impactful research projects.
 Highlights include a visiting researcher stint at [Imperial College London](https://www.imperial.ac.uk/) and serving as the [WASP](https://wasp-sweden.org/) Cluster Leader for Cloud Computing and Distributed Systems.
 My research has garnered recognition, including prestigious awards and publications in top-tier conferences and journals.

-Beyond the realm of academia, I am driven by a deep-seated curiosity and a relentless pursuit of innovation.
+Beyond the realm of academia, I am driven by a deep-seated curiosity and a determined pursuit of innovation.
 I thrive on turning complex problems into elegant solutions.
 When I'm not immersed in research, you might find me exploring new technologies.

 ## News